 - And the opportunity to spend eternity with him

-But like any freely offered gift, it must be accepted (Eph.
+But like any freely offered gift, you have to accept it (Eph.
 2:8-9).

-9. Salvation Comes Through Faith in Jesus Christ
+9. Evangelism’s Final Step: Salvation Comes Through Faith in Jesus Christ

 - First, we realize our hopeless situation.
 We cannot get to heaven based on our good works and must depend entirely on God’s offer based on what Christ did for us.

-- Second, we recognize that we are sinful and decide to turn from our evil and toward God by asking for forgiveness.
-This action is called repentance (Acts 2:38).
+- Second, we recognize that we are sinful.
+And that recognition leads us to turn from our evil and toward God by asking for forgiveness.
+This action is repentance (Acts 2:38).